-Notice 97-19, as modified by Notice 98-34, requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.
+Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A is eligible to request a ruling pursuant to Notice 98-34 because he became fully liable to tax on his worldwide income in Country B, the country in which he was born.
+A is eligible to request a ruling pursuant to Notice 98-34 because on the date of A's expatriation, A was, and continues to be, a resident fully liable to income tax in Country E, the country where A was born.